-6.2.
-Adverse Results
+6.2 Adverse Results

-Any adverse results from bacteriological, chemical or observations of operational conditions that indicate adverse water quality are reported as required to the MECP and the MOH and corrective actions taken.
-There were no adverse or reportable occurrences in 2021.
+Any adverse results from bacteriological, chemical samples or observations of operational conditions that indicate adverse water quality are reported as required and corrective actions are taken.
+There was one adverse treated water sample collected in 2022.